VARFynn/University_Contributions/01_Master/01_Masterthesis/README.md

 # Thesis
 Currently in Progression.
 Hence, the PDF is DRAFT & numbers might change.
-E.G. the Tax Simulation is still slightly off..